dennisschneider-ml/datasets/README.md

 # judo-datasets

-This is the git repository of the [dennisschneiderml/judo-datasets](https://hub.docker.com/repository/docker/dennisschneiderml/judo-datasets/general) Docker-File.
+This is the git repository of the [dennisschneiderml/judo-datasets](https://hub.docker.com/repository/docker/dennisschneiderml/judo-datasets/general) Docker Image.

 It adds a reproducible way to handle datasets.